Lewes Bonfire: Bonfire societies

-Lewes has seven bonfire societies, whereas othertowns and villages in Sussex have a single bonfire society each, even large ones like Eastbourne.
-These other societies hold their own bonfire celebrations in the weeks leading up to November the Fifth, and each of the Lewes societies sends out parties to these "outmeetings" or "outfires" (the nomenclature varies between the societies) to march with the local society.
-On the Fifth, the Lewes societies process separately around their own particular areas before all except the Cliffe and South Street join together in Western Road to parade down St. Anne's Street, the High Street and School Hill, followed by the societies from elsewhere in Sussex.
-After several processions, including acts of Remembrance for the war dead, each society marches to its own fire site on the edge of the town, where there is a large bonfire and firework display, and effigies are burned.
-The societies then return to their headquarters for Bonfire Prayers.
+Lewes has seven bonfire societies.
+Other town's societies hold their own bonfire celebrations in the weeks leading up to November the Fifth, and each of the Lewes societies sends out parties to these "outmeetings" or "outfires" (the nomenclature varies between the societies) to march with the local society.
+On the Fifth, the Lewes societies process separately around their own particular areas before joining to parade down St. Anne's Street, the High Street and School Hill, followed by the societies from elsewhere in Sussex.
+After several processions, including acts of Remembrance for the war dead, each society marches to its own fire site on the edge of the town, where there is a large bonfire and firework display, and effigies are burned.all except the Cliffe and South Street join in Western Road The societies then return to their headquarters for Bonfire Prayers.
 Whilst marching nearly all members carry torches, some ignite and drop bangers (locally called "rookies", short for rook scarers), and some carry burning crosses, banners, musical instruments or burning letters spelling out the initials of the society.

 Cliffe

-The Cliffe, founded in 1853, traditionally represents the Cliffe and Lansdown areas of Lewes (centred around Cliffe High Street), but recently they've also claimed the South Malling suburb with the addition of the "Malling Bonfire Society".
+The Cliffe, founded in 1853, traditionally represents the Cliffe and Lansdown areas of Lewes (centred around Cliffe High Street), but recently they have also claimed the South Malling suburb with the addition of the "Malling Bonfire Society".
 Their smugglers' jumpers are black and white, and the pioneer fronts are Vikings and French Revolutionaries.
 The Dorset Arms is the society's headquarters, and the local church is St. Thomas à Becket's.
 Currently the only society to march under a "No Popery" banner and to continue in the tradition to "burn" (more accurately explode with fireworks) an effigy of Pope Paul V at Bonfire.